14 Peaks: Nothing Is Impossible: Synopsis

-The documentary begins in April 2019, with Purja attempting Annapurna, statistically, the most dangerous eight-thousander.
-Purja joins with Canadian climber Don Bowie who has failed several times on the Annapurna.
+The documentary begins on April 23, 2019, with Purja attempting Annapurna, statistically, the most dangerous eight-thousander.
+Purja joins with Canadian climber Don Bowie who has failed several times on Annapurna.
 However, Purja encourages Bowie to come with his team and they are successful summiting on 23 April, with Bowie saying "This guy believed they were gonna do it, and they pushed thru".
 The following day, Purja returns up the mountain to rescue a stricken climber (later identified as Malaysian climber Wui Kin Chin) which is successful (although Chin would die days later in Singapore).
 The rescue meant Purja lost his "weather window" for Dhaulagiri, which his team summits in bad weather on 12 May.
 Purja then summits Kanchenjunga on 15 May in a single 22-hour push passing all camps.
 While descending from the summit, at 8450 m and still in the death zone, Purja and his team encounter two stricken Indian climbers (later identified as Kuntal Karar and Biplab Baidya); despite giving them all their oxygen and waiting for 12 hours for help which never arrives, one dies in Purja's arms, while the other succumbs at camp 4 – Purja suffers HACE helping a third lost climber.

 Behind schedule and questioning himself after the deaths on Annapurna and Kanchenjunga, Purja summits the three neighboring eight-thousanders of Everest on 22 May, Lhotse on 22 May, and Makalu on 24 May, in a record 48-hour push, taking a photograph of a large queue that had formed at the Hillary Step on Everest, which went viral and was re-printed on the front of the New York Times.
 The film breaks back to the period before the climbing started, with interviews from Purja's wife and brothers about his early life and career in the Gurkas and the Special Boat Squadron (SBS), and the sacrifices and financial risks that Purja took to create Project Possible.
 We also learn that his mother is unwell, and of a near-death experience from a sniper bullet to the face while on duty with the SBS.